 “SP” has the meaning set forth in Section 4.b.iii of Annex A.

 “TLD” has the meaning set forth in the definition of “Interested and Affected Parties.”

+“Transfer” refers to the process by which the IANA Operator transfers responsibility for management of a ccTLD with the consent of the incumbent manager and the new manager as further defined in the FOI.

 “Transition” has the meaning set forth in the Recitals.